 Funding Awarded to UIC Faculty for 2021-2022 Civic Engagement Research

-IPCE is pleased to announced the recipients of the Civic Engagement Research Fund Award for 2021-2022.
-Five UIC faculty members have been selected to receive funding for their work that furthers our understanding of civic engagement theory and facilitating engagement or provides tools that enhance the efforts of civic engagement in community change initiatives.
+IPCE is pleased to announce the recipients of the Civic Engagement Research Fund Award for 2021-2022.
+Five UIC faculty members have been selected to receive funding for their work that furthers our understanding of civic engagement theory and facilitates engagement or provides tools that enhance the efforts of civic engagement in community change initiatives.